cczar1/cczar1/README.md

 Experienced Contracts Administrator with a strong foundation in operational processes and compliance within secure, regulated environments.

-Currently transitioning into cybersecurity, leveraging a versatile professional background and CompTIA Security+ certification.
+Currently transitioning into Information Technology, leveraging a versatile professional background and CompTIA Security+ certification.

 I am passionate about applying cybersecurity knowledge in practical settings, with a focus on building technical skills through hands-on projects in a VirtualBox home lab.